hipuranyhou/litd/README.md

 ### Signals
-litd ignores sensor data for `reset` seconds if you adjust brightness manually.
+litd ignores value data for `reset` seconds if you adjust brightness manually.
 It does this seperately for keyboard and display.
 You can reset this by sending `SIGUSR1` to litd.
 <pre>
 $ kill -SIGUSR1 <i>litd_pid</i>
 </pre>